andreimerlescu/andreimerlescu/IDenTITY.md

 Michael was confronted at Oracle during a [Christmas Party](https://dev.to/andreimerlescu/my-professional-story-two-names-thirty-years-of-scaffolded-code-and-the-ai-that-cant-tell-im-1e2l) why, being Romanian, I didn't use my Romanian name anymore.
 Not to judge me &mdash; but to genuinely understand what rejecting your own identity means.

-Michael was engaged with a German for a mother and American for a father, UMaine forestry professor's daughter.
+Michael was engaged with an local girl who had a German for a mother and American for a father, UMaine forestry professor's daughter.

 Michael gets hired at Cisco after falling asleep in History Class and getting personally recruited into TAC to rebuild the UI to `omnitool`.
 I wouldn't be surprised if omnitool wasn't still online in 2026.